bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:24:33

-Katie Robinson Definitely, because it's a big change, right?
+Definitely, because it's a big change, right?
 Changing the gossip layer and 2.0, we get way more privacy benefits, but it is a big jump.

 Adam Jonas: 00:24:42

-Guy Podjarny And what are you most concerned about, I guess, in terms of that big jump?
+And what are you most concerned about, I guess, in terms of that big jump?

 Elle Mouton: 00:24:45